 Five: Using the palm of your hand, flatten each ball so they have a diameter of about 3 inches; this will ensure they crisp up nicely.

-Six: Put the baking tray of biscuits in a preheated oven at 180C/350F/Gas 4 for 20 minutes until golden.
+Six: Put the baking tray of biscuits into the oven for 20 minutes until golden.
 Leave to cool on the baking sheet for 5 minutes and then transfer to a cooling rack and allow to cool completely before eating.

 Gingernut or Ginger Snap?